 The Developmental Behaviour Checklist and associated materials may be purchased for use by professionals who are trained in the administration and interpretation of psychological tests.

 The DBC2 is coming

-Beginning January 1st 2018, the DBC will be replaced by the DBC2, and will be distributed by Western Psychological Services.
+Beginning at the end of January 2018, the DBC will be replaced by the DBC2, and will be distributed by Western Psychological Services.

 The DBC2 will be administered online, or via a printed response sheet.